The Suffolk Coast is absolutely teeming with flora and fauna.

 Each of the Waveney Valley's unique market towns are brimming with individual shops, intriguing heritage and culture and are surrounded by picturesque countryside and meandering rivers.

 Following the River Waveney from Diss through to Burgh St Peter, the Waveney Valley includes the towns of Eye, Harleston, Beccles, Bungay, Halesworth and Loddon and surrounding villages.
-Walk one of the many trails or step on board the Big Dog Ferry to sail the River Waveney from Beccles to Geldeston or the Waveney Princess with Waveney River Tours to gently cruise from Oulton Broad.
+Walk one of the many trails or step on board to sail the River Waveney Princess with Waveney River Tours to gently cruise from Oulton Broad to Beccles.

 5. Suffolk Coast & Heaths AONB